stellar/js-stellar-wallets/plans/sep6.md

     if (isBrowser) {
       // To avoid popup blockers, the new window has to be opened directly in
       // response to a user click event, so we need consumers to provide us a
+      // window instance that they created previously.
+This could also be done in
+      // an iframe or something.
-      // window instance that they created previously. const popup = window.open("", "name", "dimensions etc");
+      const popup = window.open("", "name", "dimensions etc");

-      const kycResult = await withdrawProvider.kycPrompt(withdrawResult, popup);
+      const kycResult = await withdrawProvider.fetchKycInBrowser({
+        response: withdrawResult,
+        window: popup,
+      });

       // if deposit
       showUser(kycResult);

-      // if withdraw, need to sign/submit transaction submitPayment({
+      // if withdraw, need to sign/submit transaction
+      // (submitPayment is a placeholder function)
+      submitPayment({
         memo: kycResult.memo,
         destination: kycResult.accountId,
         amount,
       });
     } else if (isServerEnv || isNativeEnv) {
-      const kycRedirect = getKycUrl(withdrawResult, callbackUrl);
+      const kycRedirect = getKycUrl({
+        result: withdrawResult,
+        request: withdrawRequest,
+        callbackUrl,
+      });
       /**
        * On e.g. react native, the client will have to open a webview manually
        * and pass a callback URL that the app has "claimed."
 This is very similar
        * to e.g. OAuth flows.
        * https://www.oauth.com/oauth2-servers/redirect-uris/redirect-uris-native-apps/
-       * This adds a lot of friction though.
-They'll have to re-submit the
-       * withdraw/deposit request in order to get the correct information, which
-       * may be tricky because of the redirection involved.
+       * Include the original request so it can be provided as a querystring to
+       * the callback URL.
+Simplifies re-submission dramatically after receiving
+       * KYC results.
        */
     }
     break;